folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 But this will wreak havoc when performing IO: we want our IO actions to absolutely be ordered.

 The trick we can pull here is to wrap the later actions in a function taking one argument, and piping the result of the first action into that function.
-The result is only available when the first action is done, so the first action is always performed before the rest: we've established a data-dependency between the first and the remaining actions that enforces the order.
+The result is only available when the first action is done, so the first action is always performed before the rest: we have established a data-dependency between the first and the remaining actions that enforces the order.

 The piping is done by the `>>=` operator.
-In the haskell literature this function is refered to as `bind`, but I think the elm name `andThen` is more intuitive (at least for `IO`).
+In the Haskell literature this function is refered to as `bind`, but I think the elm name `andThen` is more intuitive (at least for `IO`).
 A program that first reads a line and then prints it again can be written as

 ```haskell